Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Dual RSOS Growth Rate

 \end{corollary} \begin{proof}

-The first claim will follows by the Kesten Hammersley theorem, provided the assumptions hold.
-Here we set $X_{m} = T(m)$ and $X_{mn}$ as the hitting time $T^*_m(n)$ associated to the dual RSOS process defined in the proof of Lemma \ref{lemma:dualrsossubconvolutive}.
-By that argument, $T^*(n)$ and $T(m)$ are independent, and $T^*(n)$ is equal in distribution to $T(m).$ Since the dual RSOS process $M_t$ is monotone and jumps by at most $1$, $T(u)$ is monotone increasing.
+The first claim follows by the Kesten-Hammersley theorem Lemma \ref{lemma:kesten_hammersley}), provided the assumptions hold.
+Here, set $X_{m} = T(m)$ and $X_{mn}$ as the hitting time $T^*_m(n)$ associated to the dual RSOS process defined in the proof of Lemma \ref{lemma:dualrsossubconvolutive}.
+By that argument, $T^*_m(n)$ and $T(m)$ are independent, and $T^*_m(n)$ is equal in distribution to $T(n).$ Since the dual RSOS process $M_t$ is monotone and jumps by at most $1$, $T(n)$ is monotone increasing.